s13rw81/equestrian-club-management-system/api_specs/logistics.md

 The schema of the document will be similar to the following:
       ```json
       {
+         "_id": ObjectId("12345"),
          "logistics_company_id": "the id of the logistic_company what owns the provided truck",
          "truck_id": "id of the truck of the client's choice",
+         "consumer": {
+            "consumer_id": "the id of the user who's making the booking",
+            "consumer_type": "user.roleType, USER as of now"
+         }
          "pickup": {
             "lat": "the latitude of the pickup location",
             "long": "the longitude of the pickup location"